 Students who receive in school or out of school suspension may be prohibited from attending extracurricular activities during the quarter in which the suspension is received.

 At the end of the day, students are dismissed to busses or to the gym to wait

 Students who plan to go home in carline with a friend will need to bring a note signed by their parent, with a phone number.
-That note will need to be seen in the office and signed by an administrator.
+That note will need to be seen in the office and signed by an administrator before noon.
 The student will then get a pass to show the carline duty teachers.
-This is also the procedure to follow if a student is going home with another student on the bus; however, please call the bus driver first to be sure he/she has room for an extra rider.
+This is also the procedure to follow if a student is going home with another student on the bus; however, not all busses have seats for an extra rider.
 Thanks for your cooperation with our changes to carline; student safety always comes first!